Ulva House

 The Waterfall Fund

-The charity would also like to acknowledge the support of Bakkafrost, who have provided freight transport throughout the project and for many years across Ulva more widely.
+The local fish farm, Bakkafrost, have provided free freight transport throughout the project and for many years across Ulva more widely.
 Support of this kind makes a significant difference to delivering projects for a remote island like Ulva.

-The project has involved a wide range of contractors, consultants and specialists, including TSL Contractors as principal contractor for the physical works package, alongside surveyors, architects, utility providers and tradespeople who have helped move the project forward.
+The project has involved a wide range of contractors, consultants and specialists, including local construction firm as principal contractor for the physical works package, alongside surveyors, architects, utility providers and tradespeople who have helped move the project forward.

-The charity would also like to thank Ulva residents for their patience and support throughout the works.
-Projects of this scale inevitably create periods of disruption on a small island, and the understanding and practical help shown by residents has been genuinely appreciated.
+Projects of this scale inevitably create periods of disruption on a small island, and the understanding and practical help shown by residents has been instrumental.

 The long-term aim is for Ulva House to: